dkoscica/MobileAppsCourse/Lab8/README.md

                 new ArrayList<>(), new ArrayList<>(),
                 new Publisher(1, "Granta books", "2019-05-02 12:39:35", "2019-05-02 12:39:35")));
     }};
     ```
 * Use the **Mock.BOOKS** within **BookRepository** **setupRepository** method.
 * Update the **BookRVFragment**, **BookRecyclerViewAdapter** classes and implement the required design.

 ## 3. LoginScreen
-Goal of this task is to update the LoginScreen design and to fake a API call delay.</br>
+Goal of this task is to update the LoginScreen design and to fake an API call delay.</br>
 The max point value for this task is **2 point**.

 ### Lecture